 Today’s Masonic lodges in the U.S. have a largely benign public image, seen as a place for smalltown businessmen (the order is limited to men) to engage in social gatherings, networking, and opportunities for charity.
 But the group, with its secret symbols and handshakes, was not always so harmless.

-The United States Masons (also known as Freemasons) originated in England and became a popular association for leading colonials after the first American lodge was founded in New Jersey in 1730.
+The United States Masons (also known as Freemasons) originated in England and became a popular association for leading colonials after the first American lodge was founded in Boston in 1733.
 Masonic brothers pledged to support one another and provide sanctuary if needed.
 The fraternity embodied European Enlightenment ideals of liberty, autonomy, and God as envisioned by Deist philosophers as a Creator who largely left humanity alone.

 The anti-Mason backlash grew.
 Abolitionists like John Brown railed against the often pro-slavery Masons.
 Prominent figures including John Quincy Adams, a former president and former Mason, and publisher Horace Greeley joined in the widespread castigation.
 Future president Millard Fillmore called Masonic orders nothing better than “organized treason.”
 In 1832, an anti-Masonic party ran a one-issue candidate for president.
 He captured Vermont’s electoral votes.